 This compact little shopping centre does indeed offer ‘more’ than the usual suspects.is a hotspot for mid-priced fashion, the latest designer gadgets, accessories and skincare.

 If you like your shopping al fresco, you will enjoy the airy shop-lined block houses of Paterson, Kingston and Food streets at, for the latest trends in fashion, gastronomy, and lifestyle.
-Independent boutiques featuring experimental designer labels sit alongside flagship stores of brands from Asia and beyond, luring shoppers with everything from sneakers to homeware.
+More and more cutting-edge designers and labels are opening their flagship and concept stores here, including the first CHANEL Beauty Studio, legendary French perfume label GOUTAL’s first flagship store in Asia, the first overseas store of Japanese fashion retailer STUDIOUS and the first Vivienne Westwood café-boutique.

-You can also enjoy your dining al fresco at Fashion Walk — perfect for people-watching and trend spotting.
+You can also enjoy your dining al fresco at Fashion Walk's Food Street — perfect for people-watching and trendspotting.

 runs the gamut of shopping in Causeway Bay.
 From fashion and jewellery to fine wine and children’s clothing, Lee Gardens One and Two offer some of the world’s top brands.
 The newer Lee Gardens Three brings hip streetwear and artisanal coffee shops for the younger generation.
 If you have little ones, you cannot miss its children’s concept floors to style your child in the latest designer looks.

-Formerly a venue for stage performances and cinema screenings,now houses international lifestyle labels alongside flagship stores of Japanese and Korean fashion brands.
+Formerly a venue for stage performances and cinema screenings,and Leighton now houses international lifestyle labels alongside flagship stores of Japanese and Korean fashion brands.
 A perfect spot for the younger traveller looking for value-for-money clothing, practical homeware and even stationery.
 Located in the central Causeway Bay area, the retail shops of Leighton Centre include the flagship stores of Nike, Adidas Originals and Sa Sa Supreme.

 People come from far and wide to shop in Causeway Bay and rarely leave without setting foot inside.
 The district’s largest shopping mall has over 200 stores spanning mid-price to luxury fashion and accessories, electronics and toys, two department stores, an upscale supermarket and over 20 restaurants dishing out international fare.